hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 be specified.

 ### HydPy Project Configuration

+The HydPy OpenDA wrapper is based on the [HydPY servertools](https://hydpy-dev.github.io/hydpy/servertools.html), which starts HydPy in a REST-full server mode, which in turn is controlled by the OpenDA wrapper.
+This requires the HydPy project to be set-up in the servertools specific way.

-Part of the usual OpenDa BlackBoxModel configuration is situated in the HydPy project itself, as the HydPy server must know which model parameters, states, and time series have to be manipulated by OpenDA, and how.
+In particular, part of the usual OpenDa BlackBoxModel configuration (i.e. _stochModel.xml_ and _wrapper.xml_) is situated in the
+HydPy project itself, as the HydPy server must know which model parameters, states, and time series have to be manipulated by OpenDA, and how.